mohabmohamed44/battle-ship-game-by-cpp/README.md

 # battle-ship-game-by-cpp

-# battle ship by using multidimensional arrays in C++
+# battle ship game by using multidimensional arrays in C++